JovanZdravkovic/TaskJournalBackend/README.md

 - YourUserName represents database user name
 - YourPassword represents password for the given database user
 - YourHostName represents url where database is hosted (usually localhost)
-- :5432 is simply the standard opened port for connection in PostgreSQL
+- :5432 is the standard opened port for connections in PostgreSQL
 - YourDatabaseName represents the name of the database

 Database connection string should be set as an environment variable on the system.